Degenerate-Games/shadows-below/CONTRIBUTING.md

 New branches must be created when making changes as it is not possible to push directly to the `main` branch.
 There are two methods for creating branches:

-#### Preferred
+### Preferred

 If you are creating a branch to deal with a specific Issue use the `Development` section on the issue page and keep the default name.

-#### Other Situations
+### Other Situations

 If there is not an open Issue and it does not make sense to open an Issue the branche's name should be an all lowercase short summary of the goal of the branch with spaces replaced with dashes (`-`).
 For example when creating this file there was not an open issue so the branch `add-contributing-document` was created so that changes could be made before merging into the `main` branch.

 ## Commits and Commit Messages

 The changes made in a commit should typically be able to be summed up in less than 50 characters, of more space is needed be sure to separate the message into a summary and description in either GitHub Desktop or the CLI.
-Refrain from having commit messages to the effect of `Fixed a bunch of things` elect instead to explain each of those things in separate commits.
+Refrain from having commit messages to the effect of `Fixed a bunch of things`, elect instead to explain each of those things in separate commits or, if that is not reasonable, a better explanation in the commit description.

 ## Code Styling and File names